Azure/azure-sdk/docs/java/design.md

 {% include requirement/MUSTNOT id="java-pagination-collections" %} use other collection types for sync APIs that return collections (for example, `List`, `Stream`, `Iterable`, or `Iterator`).

-{% include requirement/MUST id="java-pagination-pagedflux" %} return `PagedFlux<T>` for asynchronous APIs that expose paginated collections.
-If the service doesn't offer paging, then return `Flux<T>`.
+{% include requirement/MUST id="java-pagination-pagedflux" %} return `PagedFlux<T>` for asynchronous APIs that expose collections.
+Even if the service does not support pagination, always return `PagedFlux<T>`, as it allows for consumers to retrieve response information in a consistent manner.

 ```java
 public final class ConfigurationAsyncClient {